MoKee/android_device_xiaomi_mione_plus/README.md

 --------------------------------
 Kernel Version:3.08

-Not booting when use Linux3.4 kernel.
+No display when use 3.4 kernel.